seisatsu/Tsunagari/doc/sphinx/chapter_3.rst

 * "speed": An integer or decimal value -- speed of the animation in frames per second.
 * "frames": A multi-ranged list of the numerical positions of the frames in this tile sheet.
 Example: "12,27,29-34,38".
 The first member of the list must be this tile.
 For more information on tile positions, see the chapter 2 section on sprite and tile sheets.
+* "cycles": This property is **optional**.
+If set to a number greater than 0, the animation will cycle that many times before stopping on the last frame.

 .. image:: _static/tiled_09.png